 Agencies can not set organizational maximums or minimums.

-The HSC expects that households will receive the minimum amount of assistance necessary to stabilize in housing.
+The HSC expects that households will use progressive engagement and receive the minimum amount of assistance necessary to stabilize in housing.

-If providing short term rental assistance, eligibility and types/amounts of assistance must be re-evaluated not less than once every 3 months.
+If providing short-term rental assistance (more than a one time payment of rental arears), eligibility and types/amounts of assistance must be re-evaluated not less than once every 3 months.
 At a minimum, each re-evaluation must establish and document:

 The program participant does not have an annual income that exceeds 30% of county median income.